DavidShenkerman/Pasquale-Rootkit/README.md

 ### System Call Hooking

+- **LD_PRELOAD** LD_PRELOAD is an enviornamental variable (and also a file) that is checked before all other libraries.
+If set to the compiled rootkit library, all defined system calls in `pasquale.c` will be dynamically linked before the actual system calls.
 - **write Hook**: Intercepts `write` calls to check for specific usernames.
 Depending on the username, it triggers a bind shell, reverse shell, or SSL-encrypted shell.
 The ssh and ftp processes both make write calls when a username is submitted.
 - **fopen Hook**: Intercepts `fopen` calls to hide entries from `/var/log/vsftpd.log` and certain network connections from `netstat` and `lsof`.
 - **readdir Hook**: Intercepts directory reads to hide the rootkit's presence, including the `ls` command.